Chicken Hearts in Sour Cream Sauce on a Skillet

 7. Prepare the spices, cream or sour cream, and chop the garlic.
 Don't forget about the fragrant pepper and the bay leaf.

 10. Add half a cup of very hot water to the dish, almost boiling water.
 If you add cool water to the saucepan, it will lower the temperature of the whole dish.
 This does not work well for some ingredients, which may become tough.
-If the liquid is nearly the same temperature, it will enhance the cooking process, and the vegetables will be soft.
+If the liquid is nearly the same temperature, it will enhance the cooking process, and the vegetables will be properly soft.
 Reduce the heat to the lowest level and cover the saucepan with a lid.
-Simmer for three to four minutes.
+Simmer for three to four minutes total.